Federal Signal Modulator

 A Federal Signal Modulator siren in Bay Head, New Jersey.

-Federal Signal Modulators (also known as Modulator Speaker Arrays) are electronic warning devices produced by Federal Signal Corporation that are used to alert the public about tornadoes, severe weather, earthquakes, fires, lahars, tsunamis, or any other disaster.
+Federal Signal Modulators (also known as Modulator Speaker Array) are electronic warning devices produced by Federal Signal Corporation that are used to alert the public about tornadoes, severe weather, earthquakes, fires, lahars, tsunamis, or any other disaster.
 They are identified mostly by their distinctive stacked "flying saucer" design.
 The Modulator II is sold based on the more compact chassis of the siren compared to the original Modulators.

 Description

-The modulator is composed of speaker cells (ranging from two to eight, with the exception of seven) that contain four speaker drivers (speakers) per cell, although two models (model 6032 and 6048) had additional drivers available when they were still produced.
+The Modulator is composed of speaker cells (ranging from two to eight, with the exception of seven) that contain four speaker drivers (speakers) per cell, although two models (MOD6032 and MOD6048) had additional drivers available when they were still produced.
 Modulators have an inactive (dummy) speaker cell on the bottom of the stack that is used to help project sound in all directions.
 Due to the design of active cells, there would be unbalanced sound distribution without the inactive cell.
-Modulators that are being made now use the UltraVoice controller.
-When they were first made, they were used with Modulator Control Plus (MPC) and basic/standard Modulator Controls.
+Modulators that are being made now use the UltraVoice (UV) controller.
+When they were first made, they were used with Modulator Control Plus (MCP) and basic/standard Modulator Controls (MC).

 Models

-Modulator model numbers identify the number of cells, as well as the number of drivers.
-The first family of modulator arrays consisted of eight different models, as follows: 1004, 2008, 3012, 3024, 4016, 5020, 6024, 6032, and 6048.
+Modulator model numbers identify the number of active cells, as well as the number of drivers.
+The first family of modulator arrays consisted of eighteen different models: the MOD1004, MOD2008, MOD3012, MOD3024, MOD4016, MOD5020, MOD6024, MOD6032, MOD6048, MOD1004B, MOD2008B, MOD3012B, MOD3024B, MOD4016B, MOD5020B, MOD6024B, MOD6032B, and MOD6048B.
+The "B" suffix is not only used for the Modulator II lineup, but on the original series it means the cells are fiberglass instead of aluminum.